Pretty Pea

 Panax Ginseng

-Panax Ginseng, a fast-acting adaptogenic herb, has an extensive history for improving alertness and vitality, as well as counteracting fatigue.
+Panax Ginseng, a fast-acting adaptogenic herb, traditionally used for alertness and vitality, as well as counteracting fatigue.

-Panax ginseng, commonly referred to as Korean ginseng or Asian ginseng, is a rich source of phyto-oestrogen.
+Panax ginseng, commonly referred to as Korean ginseng or Asian ginseng, is a rich source of phyto-estrogen.

 It’s biologically active ingredients are called eleutherosides, support the recuperative power of the body.
-As such, it is traditionally used for supporting overall health and well-being, to strengthen the immune system and to help fight off stress and disease.
+As such, it is traditionally used for supporting overall health and well-being, to strengthen the immune system and to help fight off stress.

 Schisdandra

 Schisandra chinensis is another herbal classed as an adaptogen.
-It has been used since the dawn of Chinese civilisation as a tonic herb to strengthen the body and increase resilience to disease and stress.
+It has been used since the dawn of Chinese civilisation as a tonic herb to strengthen the body and increase resilience to mind and body.

 Gotu Kola